 This is based on the Alan Moore graphic novel.
 It is the very near future and disease has undermined much of the world.
 Global society is disrupted and Britain descends into economic chaos.
 Order is restored through a right-wing government and there is oppression.
 Nobody is speaking up for the people.
 But there is one man, V, who is prepared to challenge the authorities.
 Caped and wearing an actor's mask (a bit like Guy Fawkes), he wages a vendetta but nobody knows whether he is a terroist or an insane lunatic...
 This is a modern 1984 (the 1984 film adaptation of which also starred John Hurt) and was inspired by the impact Margaret Thatcher had on working class British in the early 1980s.
 (Do read the graphic novel which is substantilly different but whose message is the same.)
 This was nominated for a Hugo in 2007.
 Screenplay by David Lloyd, directed by James McTeigue.
 Principal cast: Natalie Portman (Evey); Hugo Weaving (V); Stephen Rea (Finch); Stephen Fry (Dietrich); John Hurt (Adam Sutler); Tim Pigott-Smith (Creedy) and Roger Allam (Prothero).

 Set in World War II, a little girl finds an enchanted world.
 Event in both worlds intertwine in this superb (fantasy) fairy tale for adults.
 Brilliant photography.
-This was also nominated for a Hugo in 2007.
+This was also nominated for a Hugo in 2007 which it won.
 Screenplay by Guillermo (Hell Boy) del Toro.
 Directed by Guillermo del Toro.

 A Scanner Darkly (15)